i05nagai/memorandum/language/english_speaking.md

         * I don't know what to make of him
         * Tom could see that McCarron didn't know hwat to make of the information
         * Have you read Dawson's letter?
 What do you make of it?
+    * make up
+        * become friends
+            * to forgive sb and become friends again after an argument or disagreement
+            * we argue all right, but we always make up before long
+            * they kissed and made up, as usual
+    * make up for
+        * to take the place of sth lost or damaged or to compensate for sth bad with sth good
+        * no amount of money can make up for the death of a child
+        * this year's good harves will make up for the last year's bad one
+        * he bought me dinner to make up for being so late the day before
+        * she gave him a bottle of wine to make up for missing his birthday
+    * make up for lost time
 * laggard
     * These companies are often laggards on the technology adoption curve, and their code base is not pretty
     * The companies were split into three groups: top performers, average firms and laggards